edamametechnologies/threatmodels/README.md

 The database is updated **daily** via a scheduled GitHub Actions workflow (`.github/workflows/update_blacklists_db.yml`).

-This database enables EDAMAME to identify connections to potentially harmful IP addresses.
+This database enables EDAMAME Security to identify connections to potentially harmful IP addresses.

 ### Database Integrity and Updates